quantixed/TrackMateR/README.md

 ## An Example

-A basic example is to load one XML file and analyse it.
+A basic example is to load one TrackMate XML file and analyse it.

 ``` r
 library(ggplot2)